Founder Pippa's Story

 Fast forward...

 Fast forward a few years, and I was finally starting to make sense of my experience.
-For years, I’d been a living, breathing, just-about-running, example of RED-S for years, yet neither I nor anyone else I'd ever worked with had ever even heard of it.
-Quite the contrary, I’d been repeatedly reassured by doctors that it was normal for ‘someone like me’ not to have periods after coming off the Pill.
+For so long, I had been living, breathing, and barely running as a textbook example of REDs, yet neither I nor anyone around me had ever heard of it.
+Quite the contrary, I’d been repeatedly reassured by doctors that it was normal for ‘an athlete like me’ not to have periods after coming off the Pill.
 Who was I to question the experts?
-So, like a terrifying number of others ‘like me’, I simply stood by to watch my athletic dreams slip away.
+So, like a terrifying number of others ‘like me’, I simply stood by to watch my athletic dreams slip away without ever realising what was happening to my body.

-When an internet search eventually led me to the information I had needed years earlier, it was via other athletes stories just like mine.
-Despite its relatively recent introduction by the International Olympic Committee in 2014, it became clear that RED-S was a widespread issue within the exercising population.
-As I read accounts mirroring my condition, I realised I wasn't facing some rare medical phenomenon after all; instead, it was a common issue shared by countless others of all ages, genders, and abilities worldwide.
+When an internet search eventually led me to the information I had needed years earlier, it was via another athlete's story, just like mine.
+Despite its relatively recent introduction by the International Olympic Committee in 2014 (and later updated in 2023), it became clear that REDs was a widespread issue within the exercising population.
+As I read page after page of accounts mirroring my condition, I realised I wasn't facing some rare medical phenomenon after all.
+Instead, it was a terrifyingly common issue shared by countless others of all ages, genders, and abilities worldwide.

 Now, I am acutely aware of how many others are in the same situation I was in back then.